 Unless you are using the same one you also use in your garden it is probably best to modify it slightly by cutting down the nozzle, to make it easier to work with and also reducing the chances of losing control of it and clipping your bodywork with the end of the nozzle.
 But otherwise a very effective bit of bit and especially for those hard to get into areas.

-As a cheaper alternative it is also worth looking at some of the Pet Dryers on the market as many are very similar in specification.
+As a cheaper alternative, it is also worth looking at some of the Pet Dryers link on the market as many are very similar in specification.

 2. Hydra Flexi Blade